Gilmore Girls season 1

-The first season of Gilmore Girls, an American dramedy television series, began airing on October 5, 2000 on The WB.
+The first season of Gilmore Girls, an American comedy drama television series, began airing on October 5, 2000, on The WB.
 The season concluded on May 10, 2001, after 21 episodes.
-The season originally aired on Thursdays at 8 pm ET before Charmed.
+The season originally aired on Thursdays at 8 pm ET.

-The show was first announced for pick-up by The WB for the 2000–2001 season on May 16, 2000, a month after the original filming of the pilot episode in April in the Toronto suburb of Unionville.
-On March 20, 2001, The WB announced that the show was renewed for a second season.
+The show was first announced for pickup by The WB for the 2000–2001 season on May 16, 2000, a month after the original filming of the pilot episode in April in the Toronto suburb of Unionville.
+On March 20, 2001, The WB announced the show's renewal for a second season.

 Overview

 The first season of Gilmore Girls introduces Lorelai Gilmore (Lauren Graham) and her sixteen-year-old daughter, Rory (Alexis Bledel), as well as the fictional Connecticut town of Stars Hollow and its many quirky inhabitants.
-The central plot point of the season is Rory's acceptance to Chilton, an elite prep school, and Lorelai's need to borrow money from her parents, Emily (Kelly Bishop) and Richard (Edward Herrmann), in order to fund her daughter's education.
-Lorelai's parents lend her the money, but on one condition: she and Rory must attend dinner at their home in nearby Hartford every Friday night until the loan is repaid.
+The central plot point of the season revolves around Rory's acceptance to Chilton, an elite prep school, and Lorelai's need to borrow money from her parents, Emily (Kelly Bishop) and Richard (Edward Herrmann), to fund her daughter's education.
+Lorelai's parents agree to lend her the money, but with one condition: she and Rory must attend dinner at their home in nearby Hartford every Friday night until the loan is repaid.

 Lorelai's relationship with her parents is full of animosity.
 Not long after giving birth to Rory as a teenager, at the age of 16, she left her parents’ home and moved to Stars Hollow to prevent them from imposing their privileged lifestyle on her daughter.
 Although still loving her a great deal, her parents continue to resent her for this choice.
 This results in a significant portion of the conflict throughout the season as Lorelai deals with having her parents in her life on a regular basis for the first time since she was a teenager.
 It also leads to Lorelai feeling distressed by Rory's positive relationship with her grandparents and obvious interest in their way of life.